 Radiation therapy is also utilized to reduce the risk of keloid recurrence after surgery.
 Although it can reduce the risk of recurrence to some extent, radiation carries a definite risk of causing cancer and therefore should not be used to treat a benign condition such as keloid.
 Radiation can damage the organs that are in the vicinity of the treated.
 Radiating neck will result in total loss of thyroid function, making the person hypothyroid, requiring lifelong thyroid supplement medications.
 Radiation to the chest area can damage the heart and lungs.
 Radiating abdomen can damage the liver.
 Radiating pelvis can damage the bone marrow, ovaries in women, and testicles in men, potentially causing infertility.

 1) Cryotherapy which can successfully remove all bulky keloids,

 3) Intra-lesional chemotherapy.

-The goal of treatment for any keloid, in particular ear keloids, should not only be pivoted on removal of the keloid tissue, but most importantly on two very crucial principles:
+The goal of treatment for any keloid, in particular, ear keloids, should not only be pivoted on the removal of the keloid tissue but most importantly on two very crucial principles: